7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

 ### Overview

-This guide will help you migrate funds from the **Divi Wallet Mobile** (now unsupported) to the **Divi Desktop** wallet.
-You will move funds from the newly imported mobile wallet to your original desktop wallet.
-The steps also include renaming the wallet files to set the original wallet as the default.
+If you imported funds using the Divi Wallet Importer and didn’t use a newly installed Divi Desktop Application, you may have funds in two wallets: the recently imported Divi Wallet Mobile and your original Divi Desktop wallet file that was preserved.
+This manual tutorial will help you migrate to a single wallet, specifically your original Divi Desktop wallet with 24 words.
+You’ll send all the funds to an address associated with the original wallet, then we will reset the original Divi Desktop wallet as the default after confirming your balance update.

 ---